mckayc/task-donegeon/README.md

 - [⚙️ Installation and Running](#️-installation-and-running)

 ### Weekly Summaries

+-   **Week of February 14, 2026 (v0.5.10):**
+    -   **Kiosk Dimness Logic Refactor:** Refactored the Kiosk Mode dimming feature to use a more intuitive "Dimness Level" control.
+The percentage now directly corresponds to the screen overlay's opacity, fixing a bug where different levels looked the same and providing more predictable control for administrators.

 -   **Week of February 7, 2026 (v0.5.9):**
     -   **Kiosk Mode Dimness Fix:** Reworked the Kiosk Mode dimming control to be more intuitive.
 It now uses a "Screen Brightness" slider where lower values correctly result in a dimmer screen (higher opacity), addressing user confusion about the dimness level's effect.